Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 Warning: cryptctl Server maintenance

-Since the cryptctl server manages timeouts for the encrypted disks and, depending on the configuration, can also hold encryption keys, it should be under your direct control and managed only by trusted personnel.
+Since the cryptctl server manages timeouts for the encrypted disks and, depending on the configuration, can also hold encryption keys, it should be under your direct control and managed by trusted personnel.

 Additionally, it should be backed up regularly.
 Losing the server's data means losing access to encrypted partitions on the clients.